indy728/42-rpn_calc/README.md

 • The elements / operators are separated by anything other than exactly one space (' ').
 • There are any extraneous characters as input (non-math/numeric/space).
 • The last character of input is not a mathematical operator.
-• The number of converted integers is more than one plus the number of operators (interpreted if there is more than one element in the stack after traversing the string).
+• The number of converted integers is more than one plus the number of operators (there is more than one element in the stack after traversing the string).

 Attempt at a visual interpretation:
 ./rpn\_calc "3 11 5 - 4 + +" | cat -e